Educ 206: Data Visualization For All

 - In class: Practice choosing the most appropriate chart type and design it

 - Plan ahead and budget your time for the Chart Your Data quiz, to be taken during any 3-hour period before Sun 9pm on Moodle, because it contains 5 show-your-work questions and may require more time than you have spent on prior quizzes.
 Start your quiz by Friday 12 noon if you wish to receive feedback for a second attempt.
-If you have questions, drop-in on my Zoom Room (no appointment necessary) on date TBA (TODO)
+If you have questions, visit our TA’s office hours, or schedule an appointment on my calendar, or come to my Zoom Room drop-in (TBA).

 Wed Oct 9